 Researchers think that IPF is an exaggerated and uncontrolled inflammatory response.
 This produces scar tissue.
 What starts the cycle is not known.
 Over time, scarring surrounds the thin-walled air sacs in the lungs.
 This makes the tissue thicker and stiffer.
 As a result, breathing becomes difficult.
 The lungs gradually lose their ability to pass oxygen to the rest of the body.

 IPF occurs most often in males and people over 50.
-Other factors below may increase your chance of IPF include:
+Other factors below may increase your chance of PF include:

 - Sex: male